 Features of a Computerized Accounting System

 - Enhanced Reporting: Accounting software improves reporting accuracy by automating tasks and reducing manual entry.
-These reports can also support compliance needs under BIR CAS requirements for properly formatted financial data.
+These reports can also support compliance needs under BIR CAS requirements.

 - Accuracy and Efficiency: Automated processes in accounting software ensure that tasks are performed quickly and with precision, reducing errors and saving time.